 We are excited to be able to offer a variety of activities outside contact-hour time, including Hydra simulation exercises, guest speaker events, and many more interactive activities.
 We expect you to take full advantage of these opportunities to deepen your understanding of the topics.

-You’ll be assessed through a variety of strategies throughout the course which will include written assessments encouraging you to develop your critical, analytical and problem-solving skills – you will need to utilise high-level evidence, alongside case studies and reports.
-We are making sure that the assessment is in line with contemporary practice – for example, you will be asked to undertake a portfolio project which will include undertaking a risk assessment and a photography assignment.
+You will need to utilise high-level evidence, alongside case studies and reports.
+We ensure that the assessment is in line with contemporary practice – for example, you will be asked to complete a portfolio project, which will include undertaking a risk assessment and a photography assignment.

 Government loans are available for some postgraduate Master’s courses.
 Loans are subject to both personal and course eligibility criteria.